iamsayan/wp-auto-republish/README.md

 * Shows single republication info in a admin column.
 * Can hide last original published info from frontend.

-<strong>[Upgrade to WP Auto Republish Premium](https://sayandatta.in/wp-auto-republish/purchase) now.
+<strong>[Upgrade to RevivePress Premium](https://sayandatta.in/wp-auto-republish/purchase) now.
 You can also upgrade to Premium Version directly from your dashboard.</strong>

 ### Free and Premium Support

-Support for the WP Auto Republish plugin on the WordPress forums is free.
+Support for the RevivePress plugin on the WordPress forums is free.

-Premium world-class support is available via email to all [WP Auto Republish Premium](https://sayandatta.in/wp-auto-republish/purchase) customers.
+Premium world-class support is available via email to all [RevivePress Premium](https://sayandatta.in/wp-auto-republish/purchase) customers.

 > <strong>Note</strong>: Paid customers support is always given priority over free support.
 Paid customers support is provided via one-to-one email.
 [Upgrade to Premium](https://sayandatta.in/wp-auto-republish/purchase) to benefit from priority support.